hpc-maths/samurai/doc/source/tutorial/graduation_case_2.rst

 Graduation example: case 2
 ==========================

-In this tutorial, the mesh is constituted of cells at different levels with overlap and we want a graduated mesh at the end.
+In this tutorial, the mesh is constituted of cells at different levels with overlaps and we want to end up with a graded mesh.
 The complete example can be downloaded here: :download:`graduation case 2 <../../../demos/tutorial/graduation_case_2.cpp>`

-First, we need an initial mesh with overlap between levels.
-We will generate it randomly in the 2D domain :math:`[0, 1] \times [0, 1]`.
-The idea is to randomly add cells at different levels.
+First, we need an initial mesh with overlaps between levels.
+We generate it randomly in the 2D domain :math:`[0, 1] \times [0, 1]`.
+The idea is to add cells randomly at different levels.
 The implementation of the initial mesh is described in the following code.

 .. code-block:: c++